 Boas’ (1928) words underline the practical dimension of the anthropological discipline, which has developed over the years into a sub-discipline of applied anthropology.
-Applied anthropology is a complex of related, research based instrumental methods, which produce change or stability in specific cultural systems through the provision of data, initiation of direct action, and/or formation of policy.
-This process can take many forms, varying in terms of problem, role of the anthropologist, motivating values and extent of action involvement (Van Willigen, 2002)
+Applied anthropology is a complex of related, research based instrumental methods, which produce change or stability in specific cultural systems through data, direct action, and/or policy.
+This process can vary in terms of the problem, role of the anthropologist, motivating values and extent of action involvement (Van Willigen, 2002).

-The concept of “applied anthropology” was first used in 1941, with the creation of the Society for Applied Anthropology, which unites anthropologists committed to the “application of the principles, theories, methods and approaches of anthropology to the interdisciplinary identification and solution of human problems (Society for Applied Anthropology, n.d.)
+“Applied anthropology” was first described in 1941 with the creation of the Society for Applied Anthropology, which unites anthropologists committed to the “application of the principles, theories, methods and approaches of anthropology to the interdisciplinary identification and solution of human problems (Society for Applied Anthropology, n.d.).

-Applied anthropology skyrocketed during World War II, when an estimated three-quarters of all American anthropologists contributed to the war effort in one way or the other; by mid-1943, “virtually every wartime agency had an anthropologist or two on staff” (Price, 2008: 37).
-Anthropologists took on many different roles during the war: they offered advice at every level of the government, were brought in for their specialized language skills, and spent time devising plans to encourage soldiers – and countries – to surrender; others were literally used as spies, using ethnographic or archaeological fieldwork as a cover.
-Implications of this form of applied anthropology created new interest in the discipline.
-Applied anthropologists can often offer a systematic understanding of different sub-cultures, thus helping policy-makers and government agents in their work (Kluckhohn, 2018).
-Despite the criticism and concerns raised in the context of applied anthropology, scholars in this field are still able to offer unique contributions and points of view in migration-related processes.
+Applied anthropology skyrocketed during World War II, when an estimated three-quarters of all American anthropologists contributed to the war effort; by mid-1943, “virtually every wartime agency had an anthropologist or two on staff” (Price, 2008: 37).
+Anthropologists took on many different roles during the war: they offered advice at every level of the government, were brought in for their specialized language skills, and devised plans to encourage soldiers—and countries—to surrender; others were spies, using ethnographic or archaeological fieldwork as a cover.
+This form of applied anthropology created new interest in the discipline.
+Applied anthropologists often offer a systematic understanding of different sub-cultures, thus helping policy-makers and government agents in their work (Kluckhohn, 2018).
+Scholars in this field also offer unique contributions and points of view in migration-related processes.

-The growing phenomenon of people’s movement across continents and countries – whether they are asylum seekers, refugees, migrant workers or others – poses a constant challenge to the traditional nation-based discourse.
-The flow of capital, knowledge and people and the gradual development of cross-border networks undermine the principle of the nation state as the main organizational axis of economic, political, cultural and social life (Castles and Miller 1998).
-According to the transnational approach, an immigration process is not a linear journey of moving from the country of origin to the country of destination, but rather a complex, ongoing and dynamic process, formed out of an endless dialogue between places and countries.
-While the physical relocation might be a one-time event, the cultural and social transformation is not.
-The physical territory is defined by borders, but it also includes many cultural and social spaces, which are interconnected, affected by different cultures and people, and create an array of meanings (Dinnerstein et al. 1990; Tilly 1990; Vertovec and Cohen 1999; Gold 2002; Levitt et al. 2003).
+The growing phenomenon of people’s movement across continents and countries challenges the traditional nation-based discourse.
+The flow of capital, knowledge, and people and the gradual development of cross-border networks undermine the principle of the nation-state as the main organizational axis of economic, political, cultural, and social life (Castles and Miller 1998).
+According to the transnational approach, an immigration process is not a linear journey from the country of origin to the country of destination but a complex, ongoing and dynamic process, formed out of an endless dialogue between places and countries.
+While physical relocation might be a one-time event, cultural and social transformation is not.
+The physical territory is defined by borders, but it also includes cultural and social spaces interconnected and affected by different cultures and people and creating an array of meanings (Dinnerstein et al. 1990; Tilly 1990; Vertovec and Cohen 1999; Gold 2002; Levitt et al. 2003).

 Education systems are challenged much the same way.
-Many nation-states operate a governmental education system in their official languages, teaching unified versions of history, narrative and culture.
-The reality of immigration calls for a more multicultural approach (or one of its variations), which highlights the crucial contribution of different cultural communities, and the right of each individual to lead a full, meaningful life, while maintaining their own unique culture and identity (Banks 1993; Walzer 1983; Taylor 1994).
-Systems are required to acknowledge the existence of simultaneous, non-consistent, changing and hybrid identities (McAndrew 2007; Bhabha 1994; Suarez-Orozco 2004).
+Many nation-states operate a governmental education system in their official language, teaching unified versions of history, narrative and culture.
+The reality of immigration calls for a more multicultural approach that highlights the crucial contribution of different cultural communities and the right of individuals to lead a full, meaningful life while maintaining their unique culture and identity (Banks 1993; Walzer 1983; Taylor 1994).
+Systems are required to acknowledge simultaneous, non-consistent, changing and hybrid identities (McAndrew 2007; Bhabha 1994; Suarez-Orozco 2004).
 These trans-national identities allow easier movement between worlds and prepare young people for life as citizens of the world.